THE CALIFORNIA COAST

 • 2.
 The Powell-Mason line on Taylor and Bay Streets—a few blocks from Pier 45. <map>

-• Lombard Street-is famous for its steep one-block section with 8 hairpin turns.
-It’s the Crookedest Street in the world.
+• Lombard Street is famous for its steep one-block section with 8 hairpin turns.
+It’s famed as the Crookedest Street in the world.

 • Getting there: Use the Powell-Hyde cable car line, and then get off at Hyde St & Lombard St.